jonatanSh/shelf/README.md

 [Example.c](https://github.com/jonatanSh/elf_to_shellcode/blob/master/examples/example.c)

 #### Compiling with libc
-Libc has destructors and constructors this project doesn't fully support libc. take a look at the provided example (which uses libc) and note that some function won't work properly.
+Libc has destructors and constructors some only architectures fully support libc. take a look at the provided example (which uses libc) and note that some function won't work properly in some architectures.

 eg...